ramblingbarney/refactored-invention/README.md

 ### Home Page User Stories

-* As a user I want to see navigatin icons in the menu bar on the home page.
+* As a user I want to see navigation icons in the menu bar on the home page.

   * Example acceptance criteria:
     * 'Home' link on the 'Home' page